4 Ways to Use Aquifer High Value Care Across Your Curriculum

 What is Trauma-Informed Care?

 Trauma-informed care recognizes the signs, symptoms, and risks of trauma to better support the health needs of patients who have experienced traumatic events.
-It is an outgrowth of abundant and definitive research findings, such as the Adverse Childhood Experiences (ACE) Study, which demonstrate that exposure to traumatic events is highly prevalent in our society.
+It is an outgrowth of abundant and definitive research findings, such as the Adverse Childhood Experiences (ACE) Study, which demonstrates that exposure to traumatic events is highly prevalent in our society.

-Recognizing this relationship among adversity, health, and well-being, Trauma-Informed Care takes the universal precaution approach, which is to assume everyone has experienced some form of trauma, which is essential, given that most patients do not disclose their history of trauma, and likely may not even be aware of the impact it has had on them.
+Recognizing this relationship between adversity, health, and well-being, Trauma-Informed Care takes the universal precaution approach, which is to assume everyone has experienced some form of trauma, which is essential, given that most patients do not disclose their history of trauma, and likely may not even be aware of the impact it has had on them.

-• Cases focus on the impact of trauma and how health care practitioners can provide appropriate care for diverse populations
+• Cases focus on the impact of trauma and how healthcare practitioners can provide appropriate care for diverse populations

 Virtual patient case scenarios address a range of core competencies and critical learning objectives, including the prevalence and health effects of trauma, the principles of trauma-informed care, the neurobiology of trauma, clinical management of persons who have experienced traumatic events, and interprofessional collaboration methods for working with trauma-affected patients.
 The types of patients cared for in the cases span the age spectrum and are seen primarily in the outpatient setting or in the emergency department.